williamMBDK/pacup/README.md

 - yarn file does not exist initially when no other packages are installed
 - flush io install script such that you dont accidentally accept by pressing enter before a question arises

-# ideas
+# IDEAS
-- config file combined for all pms?
+- Config file combined for all package managers?
-- uninstall script???
+- Uninstall script?
-- ignored packages (ex. packages that are already installed explicitely in kali)
+- Ignored packages (ex. packages that are already installed explicitely in kali)